 Identifier Attribute AMQPriority The priority of a message.
 Message priorities are integers with valid values from 0 through 9 .
 0 is the lowest priority and 9 is the highest.
 AMQExpiration The expiration time of a message.
 The value is a long integer.
 AMQDurable Whether a message is durable or not.
 The value is a string.
 Valid values are DURABLE or NON_DURABLE .
 AMQTimestamp The timestamp of when the message was created.
 The value is a long integer.
-AMQSize The size of a message in bytes.
-The value is an integer.
+AMQSize The value of the encodeSize property of the message.
+The value of encodeSize is the space, in bytes, that the message takes up in the journal.
+Because the broker uses a double-byte character set to encode messages, the actual size of the message is half the value of encodeSize .